BorisKest/weather/README.md

 # weather

-A simple application for viewing the weather using the bloc
+A simple application for viewing the weather with bloc.